 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's contest that pits the No. 6 Baylor Bears (12-0) versus the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 (based on our computer prediction) in favor of Baylor, who is favored in this matchup by our model.
-Game time is at 8:00 PM ET on January 3.
+Wednesday's contest between the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 based on our computer prediction, with a favored Baylor squad securing the victory.
+Tipoff is at 8:00 PM ET on January 3.

-Their last time out, the Bears won on Saturday 85-79 over Texas.
+The Bears are coming off of an 85-79 victory over Texas in their most recent outing on Saturday.

-The Bears enter this game after an 85-79 win over Texas on Saturday.
-The Horned Frogs are coming off of an 81-67 victory over BYU in their last outing on Saturday.
-Jada Walker scored a team-best 19 points for the Bears in the victory.
-Sedona Prince scored 25 points in the Horned Frogs' victory, leading the team.
+The Bears head into this contest on the heels of an 85-79 victory against Texas on Saturday.
+In their last outing on Saturday, the Horned Frogs secured an 81-67 win over BYU.
+Jada Walker recorded 19 points, three rebounds and three assists for the Bears.
+In the Horned Frogs' win, Sedona Prince led the team with 25 points (adding 10 rebounds and one assist).

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!